carrelebo/carres-environnement/README.md

 # carres-environnement
-Math - Compsi - Physic work and developpement environnement
+Math - Compsi - Physic work and developpement environnement, all lib only using operating system lib, as os and sys in python.

 # In developpement :
-- carremath (py) : an math python lib make from scratch and math formulas
+- carremath (py) : a math python lib write only from scratch and math formulas
 #Done features :
 none